- Justin Fuente's buyout is $7.5 million if fired after this season.

 Matt Wells – Texas Tech

-What was widely regarded as a sneaky good hire by veteran athletics director Kirby Hocutt has been a trainwreck.
-Several on-field blunders alone could’ve cost Matt Wells his job after a second straight four-win season, though Hocutt, after nearly two weeks of radio silence, said Wells would return in 2021.
+What was widely regarded as a strong hire by veteran athletics director Kirby Hocutt was a trainwreck the first two seasons.
+Several on-field blunders alone could’ve cost Matt Wells his job after a second straight four-win season, though Hocutt, after nearly two weeks of radio silence last year, said Wells would return in 2021.

 Wells signed a six-year, $18.8-million deal upon his arrival from Utah State in December 2018.
 He’s due 70 percent of the remaining base salary and supplemental compensation if fired before the contract expires on Dec.
 31, 2024.
 If, for example, and simplicity’s sake, Wells is fired on Jan.
 1, 2022, he’d be owed 70 percent of his remaining three years’ salary, or approximately $6.93 million.

-That move would come just three years after paying a $4-million buyout to Kliff Kingsbury and $800,000 buyout to Utah State per Wells’ contract with the Aggies.
-Three poor years of Wells would ultimately cost Texas Tech more than $20 million.
+If the Red Raiders’ strong start doesn’t continue, that move would come just three years after paying a $4-million buyout to Kliff Kingsbury and $800,000 buyout to Utah State per Wells’ contract with the Aggies.
+Three poor years of Wells would ultimately cost Texas Tech more than $20 million if the Red Raiders’ comeback wins over Houston and West Virginia aren’t signs of things to come.

 Rick Stockstill – Middle Tennessee